Tuwaiq-Data-Science-Bootcamp-V5/Deployment-Lab1/README.md

 ### Lab: Deploying a Machine Learning Model with FastAPI

-### Objective:
+### Obectives:
-Your task is to create a FastAPI application that deploys a machine learning model along with a preprocessing step (such as: StandardScaler).
+Your task is to create a FastAPI application that deploys a machine learning model along with a preprocessing step (such as: StandardScaler or any variable that relevant).
 Additionally, you need to implement a FastAPI router to create both an API and a simple web application that displays predictions.

 ### Requirements:
 #### Use a Pre-trained Model: